EvanDSays/ArduinoRunTimer/README.md

 Here are the steps to get it working:
 1. Place the shield on top of the Arduino Uno and push the pins in place
 2. Plug the Arduino into your computer using the USB 2.0 cable
-3. Install the [Arduino IDE](https://www.arduino.cc/en/software) and upload the code I provided in this repo
+3. Install the [Arduino IDE](https://www.arduino.cc/en/software) and upload the [code I provided in this repo](https://github.com/EvanDSays/ArduinoRunTimer/blob/main/ArduinoRunTimer.ino)
 4. If the LCD screen doesn't display any text, adjust the potentiometer as shown [in this video](https://www.youtube.com/watch?v=hsJOVG_5pMI) (use a screwdriver and turn the potentiometer screw about 10 times clockwise)

+## How it works
+1. Hit the Reset (RST) button when you start your first run.
+It will display Run#1 and both Current and Total clocks will start counting up.
+2. Hit any of the other buttons (Select, Left, Up, Down, Right) when you complete each run.